Determinization of Integral Discounted-Sum Automata is Decidable: Introduction

 Unlike Boolean automata, NDAs are strictly more expressive than their deterministic counterpart (DDAs)~\cite{10.1007/978-3-540-87531-4_28}.
 In particular, certain decision problems for NDAs are undecidable, but become decidable for DDAs~\cite{boker2023comparison}.
 There is, however, a subclass of NDAs that always admit an equivalent DDA: the \emph{complete integral NDAs}~\cite{boker_et_al:LIPIcs:2011:3224}.
 An automaton is \emph{complete} if its transition function is total and all its states are accepting with final weight $0$.
 This means that runs never ``die'', and that all runs are accepting.
 An NDA is \emph{integral} if its discounting factor $\lambda$ is an integer.
 It is further shown in~\cite{boker_et_al:LIPIcs:2011:3224} that if the completeness requirement is removed then for every discounting factor there is an integral NDA that is not determinizable.

 The existence of NDAs that are not determinizable implies that the determinization problem is not trivial.
 However, its decidability and complexity have not been studied.
 In this work, we show that determinization of integral NDAs is decidable.
+Specifically, we show that determinization is in $\mathsf{EXPSPACE}$ and is $\mathsf{PSPACE-hard}$.

 \begin{example} We demonstrate the determinization problem, as well as some intricacies involved in its analysis.
 Consider the NDA in \cref{subfig:NDA_det_example}.
 Intuitively, the NDA either reads only $a$'s, or reads a word of the form $a^*b$.
 However, it guesses in $q_0$ whether it is going to read many $a$'s, in which case it may be worthwhile incurring weight $3$ to $q_2$ in order to read the remaining $a$'s at cost $0$.
 We now ask if this NDA has a deterministic equivalent.
 As it turns out, this is dependent on the discounting factor.
 Indeed, consider the discounting factor $\lambda=3$, then when reading the word $a^k$, the run that remains in $q_0$ has weight $\sum_{i=0}^k 2\cdot 3^{-i}=3-3^{-k}<3$, whereas a run that moves to $q_2$ at step $j\ge 0$ has weight $\sum_{i=0}^{j-1}2\cdot 3^{-i}+3\cdot 3^{-j}=3-3^{-j}+3^{-j}=3$.
 Thus, it is always beneficial to remain in $q_0$.
 In this case, we do have a deterministic equivalent, depicted in \cref{subfig:DDA_det_example}.
 We remark that the fact that this deterministic equivalent is obtained by removing transitions is not a standard behaviour, and typically determinization involves a blowup.